How Courtesy Affects Your Relationships

 At first, we feel surprised.
 We feel that this kind of behaviour isn’t normal.
 Maybe this person is looking for something in exchange.

 However, it is normal.
 Friendly people who are emotionally open do exist.
 And they make the world a better place.

 It’s easier than you’d think!
 If you think your relatioships would benefit from a bit of extra TLC, here are some easy steps to take.
 These will help us to be more authentic and kinder.

 Use respectful language.
 This is especially important when you see emotional openness.
 Some phrases that you can use are “I understand” or “I hear you.”

 Show a real interest.
 Being concerned for someone is good.
 This is especially true if there is something we can do to lighten their mood or better their situation.

 Act with sincerity.
 Sometimes, people can be condescending because they use a false courtesy.
 Some examples include saying “thanks”, “how are you?”, or asking about other things purely out of obligation.
 Without real interest, these things fall flat.

-To offer courtesy, respect, and recognition to others, we need to be emotionally healthy ourselves.
-It is very difficult to offer empathy and optimism when we feel something like resentment.
+To offer all of these values to others, we need to be emotionally healthy ourselves.
+It is very difficult to feel empathy and optimism when we aren’t in a good mental place.

-Even though we aren’t the same emotionally from day to day, we can work at it.
+Even though our mental and emotional health changes and fluctuates on a daily basis, it’s possible to work at it.
 We can try to maintain a personal and emotional balance.
 Only when we are doing well can we offer the best of ourselves to others.